MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/identifying-the-location-of-internal-cameras.md

 Windows needs to know the physical location of internal cameras for the following reasons:

--   Windows Store apps use the physical location to determine which camera to use if multiple cameras are present.
+-   UWP apps use the physical location to determine which camera to use if multiple cameras are present.
 For example, a chat application will default to using the front camera that faces the user when the app starts up.
--   Windows Store apps use the physical location to determine how to mirror or rotate the video preview.
+-   UWP apps use the physical location to determine how to mirror or rotate the video preview.
 -   If the camera is facing the user, the preview should look as if the user is looking into a mirror.
 To do this, the app will flip the left and right sides of the preview, so that the preview mirrors the video.
 If the camera is facing away from the user, the app does not need to mirror the video.
 -   If the app rotates the preview, the degree of rotation differs depending on the position of the camera.